akhtarfarooque/Scala_Project_CSYE7200/README.md

 #CSYE_7200_Big_Data_Project_Covid19_Sentiment_Analysis

-The purpose of this project is to analyse peoples opininons and their minds during a pandemic.
+The purpose of this project is to analyse peoples opinions and their minds during a pandemic.
 We have gathered relevant data from Twitter, built a model in NLP and then analysed it based on sentiments such as positive or negative.